 In South Africa, the safari visits the Mpumalanga highlands, Greater Kruger National Park, Cape Town and the Cape winelands.
 In Namibia, visits are made to Swakopmund, Sossusvlei and Windhoek.
 In Botswana, the safari visits the Okavango Delta and, in Zambia, the Victoria Falls.

-Stops are then made at Gods Window, with its sweeping views of the Lowveld and the triplet peaks of the Three Rondavels, one of the most scenic views along the Blyde River Canyon.
-The safari then crosses and descends the eastern escarpment and makes its way into the heart of South Africa's ‘Big 5’ country and the Sabi Sand Private Game Reserve, which is part of the Greater Kruger National Park.
-A late afternoon game drive is conducted on open 4x4 vehicles in the company of a local ranger and tracker, in this African Safari area.
+Stops are then made at God's Window, with its sweeping views of the Lowveld, and the triplet peaks of the Three Rondavels, one of the most scenic views along the Blyde River Canyon.
+The safari then crosses and descends the eastern escarpment and makes its way into the heart of South Africa's Big Five country and the Sabi Sand Private Game Reserve, which is part of the Greater Kruger National Park.
+A late afternoon game drive is conducted in open 4x4 vehicles in the company of a local ranger and tracker.

 The day is devoted to early morning and late afternoon 4x4 safaris in the Sabi Sand Private Game Reserve.
-The reserve lies in the south-western region of the Kruger National Park and is home to some of South Africa’s finest safari lodges.
-The habitat ranges from riverine thicket along the Sabie and Sand rivers to open savanna grassland.
-The reserve is home to the ‘Big 5’, the most imposing and majestic of all of Africa's mammals.
-Sighting these animals in their natural habitat, is sure to be amongst the day’s highlights.
+The reserve lies in the southwestern region of the Kruger National Park and is home to some of South Africa’s finest safari lodges.
+The habitat ranges from riverine thickets along the Sabie and Sand rivers to open savanna grassland.
+The reserve is home to the Big Five, the most imposing and majestic of all of Africa's mammals.
+Sighting these animals in their natural habitat is sure to be amongst the day’s highlights.

-Guests are very likely to see territorial leopard and lion on either the morning open 4x4 safari or the late afternoon game drive, which extends into evening.
-Several clans of spotted hyena, which den in collapsed termite mounds might be seen.
+Guests are very likely to see territorial leopard and lion on either the morning open 4x4 safari or the late afternoon game drive, which extends into the evening.
+Several clans of spotted hyena, which den in collapsed termite mounds, might be seen.
 Impala are the most abundant antelope, with common waterbuck and grey duiker also frequently seen.
 Greater kudu, bushbuck and nyala favor thickets and riverine forest, whilst buffalo herds graze in tall grasslands.
 Waterholes attract elephant, white rhino, giraffe and warthog.
 Cape clawless otter, crocodile and hippo are resident in the Sand River.
-Nocturnal white-tailed mongoose also inhabits this area.
+Nocturnal white-tailed mongoose also inhabit this area.
 The smaller cat species which are frequently seen on the night drives include the civet and the large spotted genet.

 A last morning game drive is followed by a late breakfast.
 Guests are then transferred to Kruger Mpumalanga Airport for a flight to Cape Town.
 Guests will be met when they arrive in Cape Town and transferred to their hotel, which is situated on Cape Town's famous V & A Waterfront.
 The late afternoon is spent at leisure in South Africa’s Mother City.

-A stop is made in Hout Bay from where a short boat ride to Seal Island is enjoyed, before crossing over the imposing Chapman's Peak en route to the Cape Peninsula.
-In 1488 Bartholomew Diaz named the peninsula 'Cabo Tormentoso' or the 'Cape of Storms'.
+A stop is made in Hout Bay from where a short boat ride to Seal Island is enjoyed before crossing over the imposing Chapman's Peak en route to the Cape Peninsula.
+In 1488, Bartholomew Diaz named the peninsula 'Cabo Tormentoso' or the 'Cape of Storms'.
 Portugal's King John II later gave it the name 'Cabo da Boa Esperanca' - the Cape of Good Hope.
 In 1580, Sir Frances Drake described it as ‘the stateliest thing and the fairest Cape he saw in the whole circumference of the earth.’

 The tour makes its way to the town of Stellenbosch.
 Tucked away in the spectacular sprawl of the Jonkershoek Valley, the university town of Stellenbosch has established itself as the headquarters of one of the country’s finest wine producing regions.
 Rich with authentic Cape Dutch architecture, a mouth-watering selection of gourmet fare and charming boutiques and art galleries, Stellenbosch has enchanted visitors since 1697.
-The highlights of the day include visiting a selection of some of the best wine farms in the region for tastings before traveling on to the town of Somerset West, where a visit is made to Vergelegen.Throughout its history internationally renowned celebrities have frequently visited Vergelegen, one of the most remarkable places in the Western Cape.
-Over the last decade Vergelegen has been honored by the visits from the executive committee of the ANC, Queen Elizabeth II, the Duke of Edinburgh and in March 1998 by Nelson Mandela, together with Bill Clinton and their First Ladies.
+The highlights of the day include visiting a selection of some of the best wine farms in the region for tastings before traveling on to the town of Somerset West, where a visit is made to Vergelegen.Throughout its history, internationally renowned celebrities have frequently visited Vergelegen, one of the most remarkable places in the Western Cape.
+Over the last decade Vergelegen has been honored by visits from the executive committee of the ANC, Queen Elizabeth II, the Duke of Edinburgh and in March 1998 by Nelson Mandela, Bill Clinton and their First Ladies.
 On completion of the visit to Vergelegen, the tour makes its way back to our overnight destination.

 The wine-producing Franschhoek Valley lies below the gaze of the Drakenstein Mountains, their jagged peaks blotting out shards of the sky.
 The town itself is the remnant of a peculiar past - the location where a pocket of French Huguenots settled themselves whilst fleeing persecution.
 Though colonial Dutch influence eventually overwhelmed the Huguenots, Franschhoek still boasts an inherently French flavor, prevalent in the food and wine of the region.
-The afternoon is spent exploring some of the Valley’s finest wine estates, including tastings.The Franschhoek Pass is then crossed with some of the most majestic mountain scenery in the Western Cape on display, as the safari makes its way to Grabouw.
-Grabouw, Elgin and the nearby train station form the heart of the Apple producing region.
+The afternoon is spent exploring some of the valley’s finest wine estates, including tastings.The Franschhoek Pass is then crossed with some of the most majestic mountain scenery in the Western Cape on display, as the safari makes its way to Grabouw.
+Grabouw, Elgin and the nearby train station form the heart of the apple producing region.
 Here a stop is made at a working apple farm.
 A tour of the farm is included and explains the full process of apple farming.

 Guests are met after breakfast and transferred to Cape Town International for a flight to Windhoek.
-Guests will be met at Windhoek airport and then transferred to Eros, for a light charter flight to Swakopmund.
+Guests will be met at Windhoek Airport and then transferred to Eros for a light charter flight to Swakopmund.
 Swakopmund is Namibia’s go-to seaside resort town.
 Though wedged between the fiercely cold waters of the Atlantic and a near-infinite stretch of the harsh Namib Desert, Swakopmund offers the charm of colonial German-style architecture and culture in an isolated corner of Africa.
 It is also a fantastic base to enjoy desert-based activities like sand boarding and dune carting, and attractions such as Sandwich Harbor.

-En route to Sandwich Harbor, we witness the towering, wind-sculptured dunes of the Namib Desert, as they reach right up to edge of the Atlantic Ocean.
+En route to Sandwich Harbor, we witness the towering, wind-sculptured dunes of the Namib Desert as they reach right up to edge of the Atlantic Ocean.
 Some 40 000 birds - 34 different species in total were recorded in this area during recent surveys.
 Enjoy a leisurely walk along the lagoon (an official marine sanctuary) and you may also spot seals, dolphins and even whales.
 The safari then makes its way back to Swakopmund, arriving at the hotel in the late afternoon.

 Sossusvlei seems to exist purely to take a visitor’s breath away.
 Hosting some of the world’s highest dunes in striking red and amber hues, this stretch of the Namib Desert offers a beautiful solitude for those who truly wish to ‘get away from it all’.
 Evenings provide a different thrill, the sky overwhelmed by the Milky Way in its full glory.
 Far removed from city lights and civilization, from crowds and cacophony, a night in this otherworldly outpost will prove unforgettable.

-A morning desert experience is followed by breakfast, after which guests are transferred to the local airstrip for a flight to Windhoek, the capital of Namibia, where a short tour of the city is followed by afternoon at leisure.
+A morning desert experience is followed by breakfast, after which guests are transferred to the local airstrip for a flight to Windhoek, the capital of Namibia, where a short tour of the city is followed by an afternoon at leisure.

-A morning game activity and breakfast is followed by a light charter flight to Kasane in the north-eastern corner of Botswana.
+A morning game activity and breakfast is followed by a light charter flight to Kasane in the northeastern corner of Botswana.
 Guests will be met on arrival at Kasane and then transferred via the Kazungula border post to Livingstone in Zambia.
 The town bears the name of the famous British explorer Sir David Livingstone, who is reputed to have been the first European to lay eyes on the majestic Victoria Falls.
 The afternoon is spent at leisure.

-A last glimpse of the thundering Victoria Falls is followed by breakfast, then a transfer to Livingstone airport for a flight to Johannesburg, where guests will be met and transferred to a location of their choice in Pretoria or Johannesburg.
-An African safari experience which would have made David Livingstone envious is sure to be remembered forever.
+A last glimpse of the thundering Victoria Falls is followed by breakfast, then a transfer to Livingstone Airport for a flight to Johannesburg, where guests will be met and transferred to a location of their choice in Pretoria or Johannesburg.
+An African safari experience which would have made even David Livingstone envious is sure to be remembered forever.